Pork Roast Recipe

 - Let it rest.
 Always allow the meat to rest after cooking and before slicing so the juices can redistribute evenly, making your pork as juicy as possible.

 - Use your favorite herbs and spices.
-The best way to mix up this pork roast recipe is by playing around with different seasonings.
-Some tasty options I’ve tried are my homemade seasoning from my pork medallions recipe.
-Still, you could also try onion powder, dried herbs like dried oregano or dried thyme, ground mustard, paprika, etc. You can also mix a tablespoon of soy sauce with the fresh orange juice.
+The best way to mix up this pork roast recipe is by using different seasonings.
+I’ve used my homemade seasoning from my pork medallions recipe, or this brown sugar mix I use for my Instant Pot pork loin.
+You could try onion powder, dried herbs like dried oregano or dried thyme, ground mustard, paprika, etc. Or mix a tablespoon of soy sauce with the fresh orange juice, or add a splash of liquid smoke and a sprinkle of Hawaiian sea salt for a Kalua pork vibe.

 Serving Suggestions